aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/aws-services/include-supported-service-logs.md

 | AWS Config | N/A | S3 | Yes | Yes |

 * **Automatic Ingestion**: The solution detects the log location of the resource automatically and then reads the logs.
 * **Built-in Dashboard**: An out-of-box dashboard for the specified AWS service.
-The solution will automatically ingest a dashboard into the AOS.
+The solution will automatically ingest a dashboard into the Amazon OpenSearch Service.